MARS-Engine/MARS-Samples/README.md

-# MVRE Sample
+# MARS Sample
-Samples of MVRE engine
+Samples of MARS engine

-Note: Because MVRE is in alpha this will change a lot
+Note: Because MARS is in alpha this will change a lot